praF02/anevicon/README.md

             A receiver of generated traffic, specified as an IP-address and a port number, separated by a colon.

-            You can specify as many receivers as you want by specifying this option multiple times.
-In this case, your tests will run in parallel.
+            This option can be specified several times to test multiple receivers in parallel mode.

             All receivers will be tested identically.
-To describe specific characteristics for each receiver, run multiple instances of this program.
+Run multiple instances of this program to describe specific characteristics for each receiver.
     -f, --send-file <FILENAME>
             Interpret the specified file content as a single packet and repeatedly send it to each receiver.